tomas-ravalli/fcb-smart-booking/README.md

 ## Modeling

 The modeling approach is designed to provide dynamic forecasts that update over time.
-Instead of a single prediction, the system can answer the business question: *"Given everything we know **today**, how many seats will ultimately be returned to the club?"*
+Instead of a single prediction, the system can answer the business question: *"Given everything we know **today**, how many seats will ultimately be released by club members?"*

 ### 📈 Dynamic Availability Forecasting

-This approach creates a predictive asset that the business can use to make proactive decisions, turning a forecasting model into a direct revenue-generating tool.
+This approach creates a predictive asset that the business can use to make proactive decisions.

 | Aspect | Description |
 | :--- | :--- |